 - and your hands!

-Sunscreen needs to be applied on every single part of exposed skin.
+Sunscreen needs to be applied to every single part of exposed skin.

 Other tips for protecting your skin from the effects of UV rays

-- Opt for sunscreens that are SPF 30 or higher and are labeled “broad spectrum” (more on this in part 2).
+- Opt for sunscreens that are SPF 30 or higher and are labeled “broad spectrum”.

 - Make sure to use sunscreen every single day – yes, even in the winter or when it’s cloudy.